Skukuza: Skukuza Indigenous Plant Nursery

 The Skukuza Indigenous Plant Nursery, located 4 km from the main camp near the golf club, is a nursery dedicated to the cultivation of indigenous plants.
-Established in August 1975 by Harry Matthysen, the original nursery was placed on a 100 x 45 m plot of land.
+Established in August 1975 by Harry Matthysen, the original nursery was placed on a 100 × 45 m plot of land.
 In 1983 the nursery was moved to its current location.
 The nursery has a wide selection of plants for sale, with over 1.2 million individual plants in their collection, which originally began with roughly 3,000 plants.
 As it is run by the SANParks Scientific Services Department, the nursery also performs a broad spectrum of botanical research.
 A wetlands boardwalk is also available, allowing visitors to take in a rehabilited wetland area up close.
 The nursery is open 7 days a week, including on public holidays (except for Christmas Day).
 The Lowveld Honorary Rangers run the parks on weekends and holidays.
 The nursery holds regular events for related holidays.
 There are also picnic tables, toilets, and ice cream for sale.